AjanthaB/bentes6/readme.md

-# Express.js Bable 7 and TypeScript Setup
+# Express.js Babel 7 and TypeScript Setup

-## This project is starter project which configure for use Bable 7 with Express.js and TypeScript 3
+## This project is starter project which configure for use Babel 7 with Express.js and TypeScript 3